Let me show you how to elevate your Easter baskets with this super fun and easy decoupage Easter egg DIY.

 Instructions for your Decoupage Easter Egg DIY

-My fingers get covered in glue when decoupaging, so I like to set up my workspace before starting.
+My fingers get covered in glue when decoupaging, so I like to set up my work area before starting.
 And yes, I did set my crafting station up in the living room.
 This way I could spend time with Alex watching our shows and craft at the same time.
 Anyhow..
 Start by covering your work area with paper towels or newspaper, then gather the supplies I mentioned above.
-Since your eggs will be covered in glue, you want to plan out where they will sit to dry before getting started.
+Since your eggs will be covered in a layer of mod podge at every stage of this decoupage project , you will want to plan out where they will sit to dry before getting started.
 You want the eggs to be touching the other drying surface as little as possible.
 I let mine dry on a few glass candle holders (because I had them handy) and a paper towel roll.
-You can also rest them on toothpicks shoved through an old cardboard box.
+You can also rest them on toothpicks shoved through an old cardboard box or make a small hole in your cardboard box to create a “nest” for your eggs to dry in.
+A prepped work area sets you up for a successful crafting session!

 Before the mess begins, start cutting or ripping your paper into small pieces.
 I would highly suggest cutting enough paper to cover the egg before you start gluing rather than cut as you go.
 If you are like me, your fingers will be covered in glue which will make cutting difficult.
-For my eggs, I cut my papers about 2.5 inches long and .5 inches wide.
+For my decoupage Easter eggs, my paper cutouts were about 2.5 inches long and .5 inches wide.
 This size was fairly easy to work with, but don’t feel like they have to be exactly the same size.
 Mine were not!
-For my eggs, I used scrapbook paper and book pages, but you can use virtually any type of paper including newspaper, tissue paper, or decorative napkins.
+For my eggs, I used scrapbook paper and old book pages, but you can use virtually any type of paper including newspaper, pieces of tissue paper, or decorative paper napkins.
 Get creative!
 Although I have used cardstock paper on past decoupaging projects, I would suggest a thinner paper for a small project like these eggs.

 Step 3: Decoupage

 Now it’s time for the fun and messy part!
-Hold the egg between your index finger and thumb.
-Your fingers should only be touching the top and bottom of the egg.
+Hold one of your plastic eggs between your index finger and thumb.
+Your fingers should only be touching the bottom and top of the egg.
 You won’t cover the top and bottom until the very end.
-Using your brush, cover about a 1/4 of the egg in mod podge, and place a piece of the paper on top.
+Using a small paint brush or foam brush, cover about a 1/4 of the egg in a thin layer of mod podge, and place a paper cutout on top.
 Brush the piece of paper with an additional layer of mod podge, and then add another piece of paper next to the first one slightly overlapping them.
 Repeat this process for the entire egg (besides the top and bottom).
-Let the egg dry to the touch before adding paper to the top and bottom of your egg.
+Let the egg dry to the touch before adding paper to the bottom and top of the egg.

 No, you don’t have to use mod podge, so don’t waste an unnecessary trip to the store.
 Elmer’s glue (or any white craft glue) will work just fine for this project!
 I find that 1 cup of Elmer’s glue mixed with 1/3 cup of water gives me the same consistency and strength as mod podge.
-Results should be the same.
+Last time I ran out of Mod Podge, I found this ratio to be perfect!

-Let your decorated eggs dry for several hours.
+Let your decoupaged Easter eggs dry for several hours.
 To prevent the eggs from sticking, rotate them every so often if possible.
-Save a few pieces of paper in case your eggs tear or get damaged while drying.
+Save a few pieces of paper cutours in case your eggs tear or get damaged while drying.

 Step 5: Fill in Gaps

-Although mod podge dries clear, it’s hard to see gaps while it is wet.
-As you can see in the above photo, my purple egg is exposed in a few spots on my book page egg.
-To avoid this, add a few more strips to cover the gaps after your egg dries.
+Although each layer of mod podge dries clear, it’s hard to see gaps while it is wet.
+As you can see in the above photo, my purple egg is exposed in a few spots on my old book pages egg.
+To avoid this, add a few more small pieces of paper strips to cover the gaps after your egg dries.
 Honestly, I will probably leave it as is since I’m not gifting these to anyone (I’m a little more forgiving when I keep my DIYs 😉 ).

-To seal your project, add an additional protective coat to the entire egg.
+To seal your project, add an additional protective coat of mod podge or glue to the entire egg.
 I recommend one coat for this project, but it’s up to you if you want to add more.
 You can also top it off with a clear coat spray too.

-Now it’s time to enjoy your newest DIY by adding them to your Easter vignette (“a vignette is a small grouping of objects that creates a pleasing focal point and “tells a story”..” in other words, a display).
-These eggs are fun to decorate with and work great as fillers.
-Try adding them to a basket, jar, lantern, or dough bowl.
+Last step?
+Decorate!
+Now it’s time to enjoy your newest DIY Easter decor by adding them to your Easter vignette (“a vignette is a small grouping of objects that creates a pleasing focal point and “tells a story”..” in other words, a display).
+These transformed plastic eggs are a fun way to decorate for Easter and work great as fillers.
+Try adding them to a basket, jar, lantern, or decorative bowl.
 Or you can stick them on top of a few candle holders or books.
-If you want to make a banner/garland with your decoupage Easter eggs, hot glue string or twine to the back of your eggs and display them that way.
+If you want to make a banner/garland or an Easter tree with your decoupage Easter eggs, hot glue string or twine to the back of your eggs and display them that way.

 Show Me your Decoupage Easter Egg